-We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
-Our only approved product for sale is DANYELZA, which only received FDA approval on November 25, 2020 and we have not generated any substantial revenue from product sales.
-We began limited sales and shipments of DANYELZA in February 2021 and we do not anticipate generating substantial revenue from product sales until DANYELZA has been on the market for a period of time, if ever.
+Our only approved product for sale is DANYELZA, which received FDA accelerated approval on November 25, 2020.
+We began limited sales and shipments of DANYELZA in February 2021 and the revenue generated from product sales does not fully fund our operating expenses.
+We do not anticipate generating revenue that will fully fund our operating expenses for a period of time, if ever.
 No assurance can be given that we will ever receive regulatory approval for any of our product candidates other than DANYELZA.
 Our ability to generate revenue and achieve profitability depends significantly on our success in many factors, including:

-- the successful commercialization of DANYELZA and our product candidates for which we may obtain regulatory approvals and marketing authorizations, either directly or with a collaborator or distributor; - completing research regarding, and non-clinical and clinical development of, our product candidates; - obtaining regulatory approvals, marketing authorizations and coverage and reimbursements from payors for DANYELZA and other product candidates for which we complete clinical studies; - developing and maintaining a sustainable and scalable manufacturing process for DANYELZA and our other product candidates, including establishing and maintaining commercially viable supply relationships with third parties including Patheon/Thermo Fisher and EMD/Merck or establishing our own manufacturing capabilities and infrastructure; - obtaining market acceptance of DANYELZA and our product candidates as viable treatment options; - addressing any competing products, product candidates, related technologies and/or market developments; - identifying, assessing, acquiring and/or developing new product candidates; - negotiating favorable terms in any collaboration, licensing, distribution or other arrangements into which we may enter; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how; - attracting, hiring, and retaining qualified personnel; and - adequately financing our operations at acceptable terms.
+- the successful commercialization of DANYELZA and our product candidates for which we may obtain regulatory approvals and marketing authorizations, either directly or with a collaborator or distributor; - completing research regarding, and non-clinical and clinical development of, our product candidates; - obtaining regulatory approvals, marketing authorizations and coverage and reimbursements from payors for DANYELZA and other product candidates for which we complete clinical studies; - developing and maintaining a sustainable and scalable manufacturing process for DANYELZA and our other product candidates, including establishing and maintaining commercially viable supply relationships with third parties including Patheon/Thermo Fisher and EMD/Merck or establishing our own manufacturing capabilities and infrastructure; - obtaining market acceptance of DANYELZA and our product candidates as viable treatment options; - addressing any competing products, product candidates, related technologies and/or market developments; - identifying, assessing, acquiring and/or developing new product candidates; - negotiating favorable terms in any collaboration, licensing, distribution or other arrangements into which we may enter; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how;

+- attracting, hiring, and retaining qualified personnel; and - adequately financing our operations at acceptable terms.

 We anticipate incurring research, development, clinical trial, manufacturing and marketing costs associated with commercializing even approved products such as DANYELZA.
 Our expenses could increase beyond expectations if we are required by the FDA or other regulatory agencies, domestic or foreign, to change our manufacturing processes or assays, or to perform clinical, non-clinical, or other types of studies in addition to those that we currently anticipate.
-If we are successful in obtaining regulatory approvals to market more of our product candidates, such as omburtamab, in the US, our revenue will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval, the accepted price for any such product, the ability to obtain reimbursement at any price, and whether we own the commercial rights for that territory.
+If we are successful in obtaining regulatory approvals to market more of our product candidates, our revenue will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval, the accepted price for any such product, the ability to obtain reimbursement at any price, and whether we own the commercial rights for that territory.
 If the number of our addressable patients is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, or the reasonably expected populations for treatment are narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such products, even if approved.
 If we are not able to generate sufficient revenue from the sale of DANYELZA or any other approved products, we may never become profitable.